jkminder/dlab-runai-images/README.md

 - `rsg`: Short for `rs --gpu 1.0 --interactive`
 - `ric`: Switches the context to the IC cluster
 - `rrcp`: Switches the context to the RCP prod cluster
-- `rrcpt`: Switches the context to the RCP test cluster

 ## Caveats